OUIsolutions/VibeTree/README.md

 ## Why "zero800"? 🤷

-The name is a clever play on words!
+The name is a play on words!
 In Brazil, "0800" is the prefix for toll-free phone numbers (like 1-800 in the US).
 Just like those free phone calls, zero800 gives you FREE access to AI coding assistance!

 While premium AI coding tools can cost hundreds of dollars per year, zero800 brings that cost down to exactly what a 0800 call costs: **ZERO**! 🇧🇷